Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: External Validation

 \subsubsection{Search in WISE data}

-The Wide-field Infrared Survey Explorer \citep[WISE,][]{wri10} provides an all-sky survey at 3.4, 4.6, 12, and 22 $\mu$m (W1, W2, W3, W4) with an angular resolution of 6.1 to 12.0 arcsec in the four bands.
+WISE provides an all-sky survey at 3.4, 4.6, 12, and 22 $\mu$m (W1, W2, W3, W4) with an angular resolution of 6.1 to 12.0 arcsec in the four bands.

 We search for counter-parts of the \Planck\ SZ detections in the WISE source catalogue in two ways.
-On the one hand, we run an adaptive matched filter cluster finder developed by \citet{aus13}, similar to the one described by \citet{kep99}, using the cluster members' luminosity function of \citet{lin12}.
+On the one hand, we run an adaptive matched filter cluster finder developed by (Aussel et al. 2014, in prep), similar to the one described by \citet{kep99}, using the cluster members' luminosity function of \citet{lin12}.
 The background counts were determined from the neighbouring square degree in the vicinity of the \Planck\ cluster candidate, excluding regions of fifteen arcmin centred on candidate positions.
-On the other hand, we use a method developed by \citet{agh13} based on a search for overdensities of bright (W1 $\le$ 17) and red (W1$-$W2 $>0$) sources within a five-arcmin radius circle centred on the position of \Planck\ detections with respect to a background computed in a fifteen-arcmin radius area.
+On the other hand, we use a method developed by (Aghanim \& Fromenteau 2014, in prep) based on a search for overdensities of bright (W1 $\le$ 17) and red (W1$-$W2 $>0$) sources within a 5$^{\prime}$ radius circle centred on the position of \Planck\ detections with respect to a background computed in a 15$^{\prime}$ radius area.

-\citet{agh13} find that a good-quality association between a \Planck\ SZ-detection and a counter-part overdensity in WISE data is reached when there are at least ten galaxies above $2\,\sigma$ in the five-arcmin search region, and when the corresponding fraction of galaxies is at least 30\% of the total number of galaxies retained in the fifteen-arcmin circle.
+Aghanim \& Fromenteau (2014, in prep) find that a good-quality association between a \Planck\ SZ-detection and a counter-part overdensity in WISE data is reached when there are at least ten galaxies above $2\,\sigma$ in the 5$^{\prime}$ search region, and when the corresponding fraction of galaxies is at least 30\% of the total number of galaxies retained in the 15$^{\prime}$ circle.
 Performing the search for counter-parts of an ensemble of random positions on the sky, we compute the purity of the detections, i.e., the probability of a \Planck\ candidate having a real counter-part in the WISE data as opposed to a chance association.
 The quality criterion for the association between \Planck\ detection and WISE overdensity is high, $Q_{\mathrm{WISE}}=1$, for a purity larger than 90\%.
 When it lies between 90\% and 80\% the association of \Planck\ SZ-detections and WISE overdensities is assigned a lower quality criterion $Q_{\mathrm{WISE}}=2$.
 We set the quality of the association to $Q_{\mathrm{WISE}}=3$, bad, when the purity is below 80\%.
 We find 856 \Planck\ SZ detections with high or good quality counter-parts in WISE data, including 658 $Q_{\mathrm{WISE}}=1$ detections.